samRiley04/PayCAT/documentation/payroll functions.md

 **Arguments**

 - `rosterDict` (dictionary) - contains a set of dates and shift-times. (see output from ingestRoster())
+- `debug` (Boolean) - show a plethora of print statements to assist debugging.

 **Output**

-Outputs a dictionary, where keys are dates and values are a list of all "hour-types" (BASE HOURS, OVERTIME @ 1.5) that occurred on that day.
-Each of the entries in the list is a object (dict) that has all the attributes you might want - description, units, rate, total amount for that hour-type.
+Outputs a dictionary, where keys are dates and values are a list of all "hour-types" (e.g. BASE HOURS, OVERTIME @ 1.5) that occurred on that day.
+Each of the entries in the list is a object (dict) that has attributes such as description, units, rate, and total amount for that hour-type.

-This dictionary is then wrapped with more meta-information by app.py

 Generic form: